Jim Davis (businessman): Career

 As of 2017, Davis is the 324th richest person in the world, and the 94th richest in the United States, with an estimated wealth of US$5.1 billion.

 Personal life

 Davis is married, and has two children.
 He lives in Newton, Massachusetts.

 Politics

 Davis has donated $500,000 to Mitt Romney's Super PAC, Restore Our Future.

-Davis donated almost $400,000 to the Trump Victory Committee in September 2016.
+Davis is a major Republican donor, and has been a major donor to the campaigns of Donald Trump.
+He donated almost $400,000 to the Trump Victory Committee in September 2016.
 In an interview given to Wall Street Journal reporter Sara Germano on the day following the 2016 presidential election of Donald Trump, a New Balance senior executive suggested support for Trump due to his opposition to the Trans-Pacific Partnership.
 Widely reported social-media reaction documented numerous New Balance owners destroying or disposing of their shoes—with many pledging lifetime boycotts of the company.

-In 2021, Davis gave $495,000 to a super PAC supporting Boston mayoral candidate Annissa Essaibi George, who won second place in the preliminary election in September, enough to advance to the general election.
+Davis gave $495,000 to a super PAC supporting 2021 Boston mayoral election candidate Annissa Essaibi George, who won second place in the preliminary election in September, enough to advance to the general election.
+Davis supported a campaign against the "Fair Share" amendment in Massachusetts, which increased taxes on annual incomes above $1 million by 4% and passed in 2022.